-4.6 Compliance with Data Protection Schedule.
-You agree (as a “Merchant”) to comply with Schedule 2 below, which forms part of this Agreement.
-The terms of the Data Protection Schedule prevail over any conflicting terms in this Agreement relating to data protection and privacy.
+4.6 Compliance with Data Protection Addendum.
+You agree (as a “Merchant”) and we agree to comply with the data protection addendum found here, which forms part of this Agreement.
+The terms of the data protection addendum prevail over any conflicting terms in this Agreement relating to data protection and privacy.

 5. How our other legal documents apply